 - Download our Moving to the USA Guide (PDF)

-The US remains the largest economy in the world and is undoubtedly still the destination of choice for entrepreneurs.
-However, those hoping to succeed in business in the US will need to have a solid understanding of the country's business culture and how Americans interact in the workplace.
+The USA is still the largest economy in the world and is undoubtedly still the destination of choice for entrepreneurs.
+Those hoping to succeed in business in the USA will need a solid understanding of the country’s business culture and how Americans interact in the workplace.

 Fast facts